cicsdev/cics-java-recgen/README.md

 #Reference

-More information about this sample can be found at the following web site https://developer.ibm.com/cics/2016/05/12/java-cics-using-ibmjzos/
+More information about using this sample can be found at the following web site https://developer.ibm.com/cics/2016/05/12/java-cics-using-ibmjzos/

-To download the EDUPGM sample see this repository https://github.com/cicsdev/cics-cobol-edupgm
+To download the COBOL EDUPGM sample see this Git repository https://github.com/cicsdev/cics-cobol-edupgm